 Landmannalaugar is one of the most remarkable and fascinating places in the Icelandic Highland.
 It is a place most people fall in love with from the moment they visit this extraordinary creation of Mother Nature.
 Landmannalaugar is also one of the five most fascinating natural wonders you can visit in Icelandand and perhaps one of the most interesting places you can visit on the planet.
-Although this unique place in the Icelandic Highland, located 600 meters above sea level, is best known for its cozy geothermal bath and as a starting point for the famous 54 km. four days hiking trail Laugavegur, it is much more.
+Although this unique place in the Icelandic Highland, located 600 meters above sea level, is best known for its cozy geothermal pool and bath, and as a starting point for the famous 54 km. four days hiking trail Laugavegur, it is much more.
 Landmannalaugar offers other shorter, exciting, and breathtaking hiking trails with stunning sceneries and landscape.
-It is a wonderland for photographers with an endless variety of geological formations, smoking hot springs, lava, rivers, creeks, gullies, ravines, and rhyolite mountains that change colors from one hour to the next depending on the mood of the sun and the clouds.
+It is a wonderland for photographers with an endless variety of geological formations, smoking hot springs, lava fields, rivers, creeks, gullies, ravines, canyons, and rhyolite mountains that change colors from one hour to the next depending on the mood of the sun and the clouds.
 It is a remote place only open from the first weeks of July (sometimes as early as the middle of June) until the end of September.
 A place that is always reluctant to show its colors and beauty outside this period as it is often packed with snow or under attack by severe blizzards and cold during winter.
 It is a place you should not visit or think about visiting from the beginning of October until the beginning of July, unless you are looking for a major 4X4 winter adventure.

 Landmannalaugar opens for traffic in late June every year.
 Service center and hut seen from the geothermal pool.